 The Image Filename

 The image file name should be relevant to the image itself; avoid any special characters too.

 The ALT Attribute On The Image

-Apart from accessibility reasons, using the ALT attribute to describe your image by using keywords (preferably long-tailed to avoid heavy competition) will work wonders for your Reverse Image Search SEO.
+Apart from accessibility reasons, using the ALT attribute to describe your image by using keywords (preferably long-tailed to avoid heavy competition) will work wonders for your Reverse Image Search link building.

 The Image Caption

-Adding a short caption adds context to the image you’ve published, but more importantly, helps with the Image Search rankings since Google considers this as an example of providing great user experience.
+Adding a short caption adds context to the image you’ve published, but more importantly, helps with the Image Search rankings since the search engine considers this as an example of providing great user experience.

 Surrounding Text Content

 Since Google checks the text above, below and around the images to see if it has relevance, make sure you have a keyword optimised surrounding text content.